Demographics of Sarawak: Buddhism/Taoism

 Buddhists in Sarawak observe Wesak Day.
 It is a public holiday in Sarawak.

 Hinduism

 Unlike their fellow Peninsular Malaysians, Sarawak Hindus are very small in number.
 Almost all Hindus in Sarawak are Indians, while some are Chinese and other indigenous people through inter-marriages.
-There are around 10 Hindu temples throughout Sarawak, most of them are located in Kuching and Miri.
+There are less than 10 Hindu temples throughout Sarawak, most of them are located in Kuching and Miri.
 Currently there are 5,000 Hindus (representing 0.2% of the population) in Sarawak.

 Hindus in Sarawak observe Deepavali and Thaipusam.
 However, none of these festivals are public holidays in Sarawak.